alexfalkowski/konfigctl/README.md

 ## Client

 The client contains multiple commands.
-They all share the way we connect to the services, this is configured as:
+They all share the way we connect to the service, this is configured as:

-This can be configured as following:

 ```yaml
 client: